Are Psoriasis, Stress, And Anxiety Linked?

 Psoriasis is a common skin condition that often presents as scaly, red patches of skin.
-Psoriasis can be itchy and even painful and can have an unpleasant physical appearance.
-Psoriasis is caused by the rapid turnover of skin cells, and the buildup of excess skin on the surface of the body.
+Psoriasis severity varies between individuals.
+This disease can be itchy and even painful and can have an unpleasant physical appearance.
+Psoriasis is caused by the rapid turnover of skin cells and the buildup of excess skin on the surface of the body.
+Scratching red patches during a psoriasis flare will only make the itch worse.

 Psoriasis is not contagious, and you can't catch psoriasis from another person.
 This condition is chronic and may come and go in response to different environmental stressors and potential treatments.
-While there is no known cure for psoriasis, symptoms can be managed through a variety of different methods.
+Peer reviewed studies show there is no known cure for psoriasis, yet symptoms can be managed for people with psoriasis through a variety of different methods.
 If you think that you might have psoriasis, you should seek the advice of a medical professional to get a diagnosis and discuss possible treatments.

 Symptoms of psoriasis may include red and irritated skin, flaky skin, dry skin, cracking skin, itching, burning, and soreness on the surface of the skin.
 Other secondary symptoms may include ridged nails, stiff joints, and persistent pain.
 Psoriasis may range from mild to severe, and different people may experience different symptoms.
 Symptoms of psoriasis may wax and wane according to a variety of different circumstances.